calebomariba/TelCom-Investment-Analysis/README.md

-# Telecomunication Investment Analysis Project
+# Telecommunication Investment Analysis Project.

 ### General Instruction
  - Your datasets should be stored in the data folder